 Measuring vitamin D intake is not straightforward

 Intake of vitamin D can be difficult to assess since the vitamin is produced in the skin as well as being a component of some foods.
-The level of vitamin D in the blood is not necessarily proportionate to the levels in other tissues such as the breast.
+The level of vitamin D in the blood is not necessarily proportionate to levels in other tissues such as the breast.
 In addition, it appears that vitamin D may be more influential in protecting against breast cancer when consumed early in life.
-For these and others reasons, not all population studies have found an association between vitamin D intake or plasma vitamin D and breast cancer.
+Partially as a result, not all population studies have found associations between vitamin D intake or plasma vitamin D and breast cancer.

 Forms of vitamin D

-Numerous studies have examined the association between vitamin D and risk of breast cancer.
-Most, but not all, have found that low levels of vitamin D increase risk of breast cancer whereas higher levels are protective.
+Numerous studies have examined the association between vitamin D and breast cancer risk.
+Most, but not all, have found that suboptimal levels of vitamin D increase risk of breast cancer whereas higher levels are protective, especially among premenopausal women: